 More recommendations concerned the concept of operational losses of wildlife.
-The Kootenai Tribe of Idaho and Montana Fish, Wildlife and Parks both recommended that the Council amend the table of wildlife losses in Appendix C of the program to include the identified wildlife losses associated with ongoing operations of Libby and Hungry Horse Dams, and recommended the program allow for the development of long-term agreements among the resource managers and Bonneville to address those losses.
+The Kootenai Tribe of Idaho and Montana Fish, Wildlife and Parks both recommended that the Council amend the table of wildlife losses in Appendix C of the program to include the identified wildlife losses associated with ongoing operations of Libby and Hungry Horse dams, and recommended the program allow for the development of long-term agreements among the resource managers and Bonneville to address those losses.
 The Confederated Salish & Kootenai Tribes similarly recommended recognizing in the program the completed operational loss assessment for Hungry Horse Dam and the beginning of mitigation for those losses.
 The Spokane Tribe of Indians recommended the program direct Bonneville to provide funding for an operational loss assessment above Grand Coulee Dam.
 The Coeur d'Alene Tribe similarly recommended the negotiation of long-term settlement agreements with agencies and tribes consistent with the program that will increase wildlife mitigation funding to address operational and secondary impacts with priority given to funding impacts in habitat above Chief Joseph and Grand Coulee dams and other blocked areas of the basin, agreements that also address the additional loss to wildlife from lost anadromy.
 The Kalispel Tribe of Indians similarly noted the need for terrestrial wildlife and plants to help offset the loss of salmon production in the blocked areas, and, therefore, recommended a number of measures including that operational and secondary impacts must be mitigated on an ongoing basis.
 The Oregon Department of Fish and Wildlife, Nez Perce Tribe, and the Washington Department of Fish and Wildlife each recommended support for completing assessments of operational and secondary losses and for the completion of mitigation and restoration actions where operational and secondary loss assessments have been estimated and/or addressed in settlements.
 Washington Department of Fish and Wildlife and the Nez Perce Tribe also recommended textual revisions to the rationale section of the program that emphasize operational and secondary loss mitigation and the need for consistent funding for operation and maintenance crucial for maintaining habitat value and function.
 As noted above, Bonneville recommended the focus of the wildlife element of the program shift to consideration of operational losses and to maintenance of existing mitigation, although Bonneville also noted that the Columbia River System Operation EIS will contain an analysis of operational impacts to wildlife and that several issues need resolution before proceeding with addressing operational impacts.

-Consistent with the recommendations, the decision to retain the 2014 Program provisions includes the program's ongoing commitment to mitigate for operational and secondary losses that have not been estimated or addressed and the provisions calling for Bonneville to work with the fish and wildlife agencies and tribes to identify and address losses to wildlife caused by the operation of the hydropower projects.
-This includes the use of long-term agreements to settle operational losses, if possible, in lieu Staff draft July 30, 2019 for informational purposes - not final; not approved by Council of precise assessments of impacts.
+Consistent with the recommendations, the Council is retaining the 2014 Program provisions that include the ongoing commitment to mitigate for operational and secondary losses that have not been estimated or addressed and the provisions calling for Bonneville to work with the fish and wildlife agencies and tribes to identify and address losses to wildlife caused by the operation of the hydropower projects.
+This includes the use of long-term agreements to settle operational losses, if possible, in lieu of precise assessments of impacts.
 Implementation should continue under these provisions.
 Where operational losses have been identified by an assessment - such as at Hungry Horse and Libby - or by inclusion in a wildlife mitigation settlement agreement - such as in the Willamette and elsewhere - the Council included these in the program's revised objectives and performance indicators in Part I of the Addendum.
-Draft 2020 Addendum, at 28-29, 30.
-The program also already identifies the particular importance of wildlife mitigation in the blocked areas, and as noted above, considerations of wildlife mitigation, including operational losses, should be one part of the discussions to bring about the broad suite of mitigation actions in the Grand Coulee/Chief Joseph area called for in Part II of the draft Addendum, at 36-37.
+Draft 2020 Addendum, at 28-29, 30 (to be finalized later in 2020).